WordPress/gutenberg/CONTRIBUTING.md

 Ideally name your branches with prefixes and descriptions, like this: `[type]/[change]`.
 A good prefix would be:

 - `add/` = add a new feature
-- `try/` = experimental feature, "tentatively add"
+- `try/` = experimental feature, “tentatively add”
 - `update/` = update an existing feature

-For example, `add/gallery-block` means you're working on adding a new gallery block.
+For example, `add/gallery-block` means you’re working on adding a new gallery block.

 You can pick among all the <a href="https://github.com/WordPress/gutenberg/issues">tickets</a>, or some of the ones labelled <a href="https://github.com/WordPress/gutenberg/labels/Good%20First%20Issue">Good First Issue</a>.